//not the thank-you page Dog Bite Injuries & Provocation - Detroit Injury Lawyer

 $1.9 MILLION | AUTO ACCIDENT (WAYNE COUNTY, MI)

-What is Provocation?
+What Is Provocation?

-A provoked animal can be prompted to bite when it might not have otherwise, or it might make the animal become more aggressive.
+Provocation involves inciting, instigating, angering, or irritating a dog, causing it to attack.
+A provoked animal can be prompted to bite when it might not have otherwise, or it might make the animal more aggressive.
 Such instances can sometimes affect liability in a personal injury case.
 A dog might be provoked by gestures, verbal taunts, physical contact, or other potentially threatening behavior.
-Besides these obvious behaviors, people might also unknowingly provoke a dog to attack.
-For example, stepping on a dog’s tail, going near a favorite dog toy or food bowl, or moving between a dog and its owner could inadvertently provoke aggressive behavior.

 Does Provocation Affect Liability?